love-fern/love_fern_fe/README.md

 ## Deployment

-When deploying Love Fern, make sure to add all environment variables to the appropriate config settings at your host. `HOST_URL` will need to be the public address where you are hosting the application.
+When deploying Love Fern, make sure to add all environment variables to the appropriate config settings at your host (see above).

 ## Authors & Acknowledgments